 As your kids become teenagers, time with them is even more vital, as already this phase of their lives is not going to be as easy as their childhood years.
 You’ll need to find more time and effort for your teens.

 - Have small or big talks with your teen.
+Barb Roba, LMCH says, “Assure that BOTH you and your child are calm when speaking about behaviors.
+Convey understanding of their feelings and ask them what they think will help them to manage their emotions.
+Communicating while calm always results in more successful plans.”
 Always find opportunities to have a conversation, such as when you’re going on a trip together or even when you’re driving her to school.
 It’s harder for them to open up, so having talks relaxes them and increases their trust in you.
 Find ways for them to be able to share their lives with you.